Princeton–Yale football rivalry: Notable contests

 November 17 was the last time eleven football athletes, future Downtown Athletic Club trophy winner Larry Kelley among them, as a unit played without substitutes to the final whistle from the opening kickoff in a major college football game.
 Yale defeated Princeton, 7–0, in front of 53,000 fans at Palmer Stadium.

-Larry Kelley scored on an 80+ yard pass play as Yale was an obvious underdog versus one of Princeton's all-time great teams.
+Larry Kelley scored on a pass play of more than 80 yards as Yale defeated one of Princeton’s greatest teams as an underdog.

 Princeton sought its sixteenth straight victory in a streak extending back to the 1933 season.
 Princeton coach Fritz Crisler, the acknowledged father of two-platoon football, guided the Tigers to a 7–1 record one year after an undefeated season and a national championship.
 The 1934 team outscored opponents 280–38.

 The contest inspired two monographs.
 "Football's Last Iron Men: 1934, Yale vs. Princeton and One Stunning Upset" by Norman Macht, University of Nebraska Press, Bison Books, published in 2010, and "Yale's Ironmen: A Story of Football and Lives In The Decade of The Great Depression and Beyond" by New York Times sportswriter and Yale alumnus William N. Wallace, published by Iunverse Press in 2005.